On this page

 • No formal dependency tracking: The UI doesn't show the relationship between flags.
 You must manually track which flags depend on others.

-• Potential inconsistency: Race conditions between property sync and flag evaluation can cause users to receive inconsistent experiences.
+• Potential inconsistency: Race conditions between property sync and flag evaluation can give users inconsistent experiences.

 Flag prerequisites formally define dependencies between flags.
 When you add Flag-A as a prerequisite for Flag-B, Amplitude evaluates Flag-A first and uses the result to determine Flag-B eligibility.